Looking for the best book club books? I’ve got you covered.

 The first day she stepped in university was her first day in school.
 She’d eventually earn a coveted fellowship from Cambridge, graduating with a PhD in intellectual history and political thought.

-What’s in it for you: An exquisite memoir about family, loss, and the strive for a better future.
+What’s in it for you: An exquisite book club book about family, loss, and the strive for a better future.

 1939.
 Nazi Germany.
 A country holding its breath.